jollyoldsaintnixon/goodPlays/README.md

 ## References and sources

 *I pulled steam data from Craig Kelly's CSV found here: https://data.world/craigkelly/steam-game-data

-*I got a lot of tips from Stack Overflow, such as their method for randomly selecting an item from an array.
+*I got a lot of tips from Stack Overflow, such as their method for randomly selecting an item from an array

 *The magnifying glass is labeled for free commercial use and was taken from www.freeiconshop.com

 *The background banner was created by user Jetrel and found at https://opengameart.org/content/castle-platformer under a Public Domain license